ManuOmulo/alx-low_level_programming/README.md

-This is for the assignment in Bit Manipulation in C
+This repo contains tasks for C Programming language